flaviovs/vault/README.md

 Adding apps
 -----------

-To add an app, run the following command:
+The syntax is:

-    $ php bin/vault.php app add 'Here goes the app name'
+    $ php bin/vault.php app add APP-NAME [PING-URL]

+Where *APP-NAME* is a human-readable app name, and *PING-URL* is the optional ping url.

 Generating request